Wills, Trusts & Probate

 Frequently Asked Questions About DNR Orders in Mammoth Lakes

-Who can create a DNR order in Mammoth Lakes?
+Who can create a DNR order in California?

 Can a DNR order be changed or revoked?

-Is a DNR order the same as an advance directive?
+What is the difference between a DNR order and an advance directive?

-Does having a DNR order affect other medical treatments?
+Does a DNR order stop all medical treatment?

-Who can help me create a DNR order in Mammoth Lakes?
+Can a legal professional help me prepare a DNR order in Mammoth Lakes?